Object ID

 Object Description

-Small two-handed vessle, low releif image on both sides of a figure with arms open and crosses, one side significantly less defined.
-A greyish corosion or build up all over, especially on one side.
-Donated in green case and black zip up bag.
+A small, golden color, two-handed vessel, with low relief image on both sides.
+The image showcases a figure with arms open and crosses, one side (assumedly the back) is significantly less defined.
+Greyish corrosion or build-up all over, especially on one side.
+The object was donated in a green case with a black zip-up bag.

 Origin